Code-Institute-Submissions/bruzgus1-java-script-Milestone_OctResub/README.md

 **Site Owner Goals:**
-- To allow the user to calculate the equation they want
+- To allow the user to calculate the 2 variable equation they want

 ![how the website looks on diffrent devices](/assets/images/am-i-responsive.png)